ZOO-Project/charts/zoo-project-dru/README.md

 | zookernel.extraMountPoints         | In case you add files in one or more `files/<DIR>` subdirectories and want to access them from the ZOO-Kernel     | []                    |
 | zoofpm.extraMountPoints         | In case you add files in one or more `files/<DIR>` subdirectories and want to access them from the ZOO-FPM     | []                    |

-#### KEDA

-KEDA (Kubernetes Event-driven Autoscaler) is used to provide event-driven autoscaling based on PostgreSQL and RabbitMQ metrics.

-##### KEDA Autoscaling
+### KEDA

-KEDA provides event-driven autoscaling with intelligent worker protection and scale-to-zero capabilities.
+KEDA (Kubernetes Event-driven Autoscaler) provides intelligent event-driven autoscaling with worker protection and scale-to-zero capabilities.

+#### KEDA Autoscaling Configuration

 | Name                                       | Description                                              | Value                    |
 |:-------------------------------------------|:---------------------------------------------------------|:-------------------------|